hemstreet/MEAN-Street/README.md

 *Make sure to have mongo running.*

-Create a config inside of `config/config.json`.
-Use the `_config.json` as a template.
 Make sure to run `npm install` to get all the dependencies.
 Make sure you run `bower install` inside of the `/app` folder

-Run `node server.js` and the server is set up!
+Run `node server.js --secret MadeUpSecretKeyGoesHere [,--database databasePath]` and the server is set up!

+To setup admin, go to `/signup`.
+Signup with your custom username / password then edit the entry to have `"admin" : true` for admin privileges

 * [x] Breakout functionality from server.js
 * [ ] move /lib/*.js files to a better place